salcode/bootstart/README.md

 -----------------

-You've probably noticed that I'm adding lots of classes to get Bootstrap to display properly and you're likely, "Why didn't he just use mixins to assign the css to the revelant elements?"
+You've probably noticed that I'm adding lots of classes to get Bootstrap to display properly and you're likely asking, "Why didn't he just use mixins to assign the css to the revelant elements?"
 Great question.
 I'm not 100% certain but I've got a couple of reasons (which I'm listing both for you and to convince my future self